min2ha/ukwa-site/content/target/34296/index.en.md

   "subject": "Easter Rising "
 }

-# Heritage Council, The: Why We Commemorate Events

 This is the website of the Heritage Council of Ireland.
 It includes the transcript of a lecture on the nature of commemoration.